 Name of creator

 As a child, Sam Hopper learned to play the fiddle and began to play at parties at age 12.
 In 1945, he began to participate in amateur shows with Norman Masters.
-Soon after, they formed a band with Sam Hopper's wife, Albert Nutbrown and Stuart Deacon.
-For about 30 years, the group played in marriages and dances in the Eastern Townships and was on the radio for 25 years.
+Soon after, they formed a band with Sam Hopper's wife, Albert Nutbrown and Stewart Deacon.
+For about 30 years, the group played at marriages and dances in the Eastern Townships and were on the radio for 25 years.

 Sam Hopper died on 29 March 1980.